spdobest/AndroidWorld/README.md

         - A public key and a private key
     - These keys work together to establish an encrypted connection.
     - The certificate also contains what is called the subject which is the identity of the certificate/website owner.
-## How SSL working ??
+## How SSL working ?
 - Client Machine sends a connection request to server, server listens the request.
 - Server gives response including public key and certificate.
 - Client checks the certificate and sends a encrypted key/ public key to server.
 - Server decrypt the key and sends encrypted data back to the client machine.
 - Client receives and decrypt that encrypted data.

-## What is Pinning?
+## What is Pinning ?
 - Pinning is an optional mechanism that can be used to improve the security of a service or site that relies on SSL Certificates.
 - Pinning allows you to specify a cryptographic identity that should be accepted by users visiting your site.

-## What to pin?
+## What to pin ?
 - Certificate
     - Normally the certificate is easiest to pin
     - At runtime, you retrieve the website or server’s certificate
     - You compare the retrieved certificate with the certificate embedded within the application
     - If the site/service rotates its certificate on a regular basis, then your application would need to be updated regularly
+    - This is one of the biggest disadvantage of Certificate Pinning.
+Whenever there is a change in certificate, then the application need to be update with new embeded certificate.
+    - Otherwise need to embed all the certificates which is going to use in future in server side.
-    - Public key
+- Public Key
     - More flexible
     - A little trickier due to the extra steps necessary to extract the public key from a certificate
     - Its harder to work with keys since you must extract the key from the certificate – can be somewhat of a pain in Cocoa/CocoaTouch and OpenSSL.
     - As with a certificate, the program checks the extracted public key with its embedded copy of the public key
 - Hash
     - Allows you to anonymize a certificate or public key
     - this might be important if you application is concerned about leaking information during decompilation and reverse engineering
     - A digested certificate fingerprint is often available as a native API for many libraries, so its convenient to use
     - An organization might want to supply a reserve identity in case the primary identity is compromised
-## Where to pin?
+## Where to pin ?
 - The server’s certificate (a.k.a. leaf certificate)
 - The Certificate Authority’s certificate (a.k.a. root certificate)
 - An intermediate certificate
 - The whole certificate chain

 ## SSL PINNING EXPLAIN
 - There are two major factors in an HTTPS connection
     - A valid certificate that server presents during handshaking.